hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 ### Indexing in Collections and Arrays

-You can also create an index using a query in collections/arrays.
+You can also create an index using a query in collections and arrays.

 Please note that in order to leverage the index, the attribute name used in the query has to be the same as the one used in the index definition.